IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 Place your workpiece in the prepared solute.
 ![Performs etching](../Resources/PCB%20Toner%20transfer/PCB-17-Performs-etching.png)

 Wait until all the copper around the toner has dissolved, after which the etching process can be considered complete.
+Using tweezers, remove the printed circuit board.
 ![Etching complete](../Resources/PCB%20Toner%20transfer/PCB-18-Etching-complete.png)

 Now you need to clean the workpiece of the residual etching solute with conventional water.